top of page

 Athena Childs Fleisher

+When she is not working at Abintra, she helps manage many of the behind the scenes elements of the farm.
 As the extrovert in the family, MBA alum, and friendly farm namesake, she is also our secret marketing weapon.
 When you meet her at market or visit us here on the farm, you'll soon understand why.

 Jesse Fleisher

 A native Tennessean, Jesse went away to college to learn about cultural anthropology, but happened to discover a love for organic farming along the way.
-During several glorious summers at Wheatland Vegetable Farms in Northern Virginia, Jesse learned valuable life lessons about lunchtime barn naps, always setting the parking brake on the market truck, and owning a good skinny dipping pond.
+During several glorious summers at Wheatland Vegetable Farms in Northern Virginia, Jesse learned valuable life lessons about lunchtime barn naps, always setting the parking brake on the market delivery truck, and owning a good skinny dipping pond.

 A few jobs and years later, a lengthy world tour ensued...